learn-co-curriculum/cookies_and_sessions_lab/README.md

 1. `ApplicationController#cart`s tests are failing because, primarily, it doesn't exist.
 Write it to make them pass.
 2. Now `rails generate` a Products controller with two actions, index and add.
 3. Fill them in to make the specs pass.

-After the specs pass, you'll find you still don't have an app, for you have no views.
-Rails will tell you which ones you need to write.
+4. Now make the feature test pass.
+You'll have to write views for this.
 The page should have, at a minimum: a text box where I can enter the name of a product, a submit button that adds it to my cart, and a display of what's in my cart.